-The current number of personnel in the ISAF operation in Afghanistan is some 130 troops.
+The current number of personnel in the ISAF operation in Afghanistan is some 180 troops.
 The focus of Finland's involvement is in the PRT Mazar-e-Sharif in Regional Command North (RC (N)).
-Finland will increase its number of personnel in ISAF to 195.
-In MINURCAT II operation, the current mandate of which is expiring on the 15th of May 2010, Finland has some 80 troops.
+Finland will increase its number of personnel in ISAF to 195 in the beginning of March 2011.